JoshuaKasa/van-gonography/README.md

 - **Encryption:** Encrypt the hidden file with a password of your choice *(coming soon)*.
 - **Compression:** Compress the hidden file to reduce its size *(coming soon)*.
 - **Multiple Files:** Hide multiple files inside an image *(coming soon)*.

-# Introduction

-I've recently had this amazing idea of how could it would be to hide an entire file inside an image, I thought I would've been the first in history to come up with this idea, but of course...
-I wasn't. <br>
-I did some research and found out that this technique is called [steganography](https://en.wikipedia.org/wiki/Steganography) and it's been around for a while now.
-The general idea behing it is built all around the fact that images, are composed by bits and every bit is composed by 3 channels that make up the color for that pixel, which are called RGB (Red, Green, Blue).
-Each channel is composed by 8 bits, which means that each channel can have 256 different values, which means that each pixel can have 256^3 different colors, WHICH MEANS... that each pixel can have 16,777,216 different colors. <br>
-That's A LOT of colors, and that's why we can hide data inside images, because we can change the color of a pixel by just a little bit and the human eye won't even be able to notice the difference.
-You know another cool thing?
-Text files are all made up of bits, therefore, we can substitute the 2 last bits of the color channels of each pixel with the bits of a text file and the image will still look the same, but the text file will be hidden inside the image.

 # How it works